 - The botanical name for Poinsettias is Euphorbia Pulcherrima, which literally means “the most beautiful Euphorbia”.

-- In their native environment, poinsettias grow like a shrub and can reach heights of up to 15ft tall.
+- In their native environment of Mexico, poinsettias grow like a shrub and can reach heights of up to 15 feet tall.

 - Poinsettias are also called “Flores de la Noche Buena” or “Flowers of the Holy Night”.
 This comes from the poinsettia story featuring a little girl named Pepita based off a Mexican legend.